blazingworks/flags/readme.md

 ## License

-This project is licensed under the [TOFL License](https://github.com/taigahq/flaggi/blob/main/license.md).
-As an individual or company, you can do basically everything as long as you're not calling this your own work.
-For government entities, rights might _not_ be granted under the conditions stated inside the license.
+This project is licensed under the [CC BY-SA 4.0 License](https://github.com/taigahq/flaggi/blob/main/license.md).
+You may use any assets in this project when giving credit to the original authors / this project.
+Besides this, if you publish any edits of these assets, these must be published under the same license.